troglobit/jush/README.md

 The project use the de facto standard GNU configure and build system to ensure portability, so all you need is to run the `./configure` script to get up and running.

+**Requirement:** [editline][]

-If you check out the sources from GIT, first run `./autogen.sh` to create the necessary files -- this also requires the GNU autoconf and automake tools.
+If you check out the sources from GIT, first run `./autogen.sh` which creates the necessary files -- this also requires the GNU autoconf and automake tools.

 Origin & References